The Cocker Spaniel is a friendly, happy dog. Just be prepared to spend time and money on grooming to keep your dog’s coat beautiful and healthy.

 If your dog resists teeth brushing, you also can help keep their teeth clean with dental chews, supplements, sprays, and wipes.

-The Cocker Spaniel’s beautiful, long, silky ears are prone to infection.
+The Cocker Spaniel’s beautiful, long, silky ears are prone to chronic ear infections.
 The ears trap heat and moist air in the ear canal, which creates a breeding ground for germs.

-To prevent ear infections in Cocker Spaniels, keep the dog’s ears clean and dry.
-This can be challenging because their long ears occasionally touch the ground.
+Keep the dog’s ears clean and dry to prevent ear infections in Cocker Spaniels, which can be challenging because their long ears occasionally touch the ground.

 Cocker Spaniels require at least weekly care to prevent stains from forming around their eyes.
 For some dogs with light-colored coats, you may need to wipe the area around their eyes daily.